RobF1011/gametime-checkout-continuity/README.md

 The engine preserves active ticket reservations, synchronizes inventory lease countdowns, recovers from dynamic marketplace price drift, and enforces strictly atomic, idempotent order completions across concurrent devices.

+**Live Deployment:** The production prototype is live and deployed on Render at https://gametime-checkout-continuity.onrender.com/.

 ---

 ## 1. What Was Built & How to Run It